weikang9009/cv/teaching.md

 #### Short and Invited Courses

+- Spatial Data Analysis with PySal and GeoDaSpace (RSAI 2016, Minneapolis, Minnesota)
 - Geographic Data Science with PySAL and the pydata Stack (SciPy 2016, Austin Texas)
 - Spatial Data Science with PySAL and PyData (UCGIS 2016, Scottsdale, Arizona)